the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 			Ex:
 				#include "ButtonToggleLedDemo.h"

 			The quickest way to start actually using the code is to checkout the functions found in:
 				"ButtonToggleLedDemo."

 			I recomend you also read/use the simple test framework found at:
 				"Tests/TestButtonToggleLedDemo.h"
 			It contains a few simple tests, and can be easily extended with your own.

 B) Making Changes to This Code

-	If you would like to make changes to this code, you can fork this repository and save your changes in the new repo.
+	If you would like to contribute to this code, you can fork this repository and save your changes in the new repo.

 	When you are done with your changes, submit a pull request on this repo and I'll